lubuntu-team/manual/source/2/2.2/2.2.3/libreoffice_impress.rst

 To apply a bold effects on your fonts select the text with the mouse and then press :kbd:`Control+ B` or :menuselection:`Format --> Text --> Bold`.
 To make text italic with first select it and then press :kbd:`Control + I` or :menuselection:`Format --> Text --> Italic`.
 To underline your text select it and then press :kbd:`Control+U` or :menuselection:`Format --> Text --> Underline`.

 To add a new slide to your presentation press :kbd:`Control+M`, right click on the side pane :menuselection:`New Slide`, or :menuselection:`Slide --> New Slide`.
+To delete a slide :menuselection:`Slide  --> Delete Slide`, or right click on the slide in the side pane :menuselection:`Delete Slide`.

 To increase your font size press :kbd:`Control + ]` or :menuselection:`Format --> Text --> Increase Size`.
 To decrease your font size press :kbd:`Control + [` or :menuselection:`Format --> Text --> Decrease Size`.
 To make text superscript select it and press :kbd:`Shift + Control +P` or :menuselection:`Format --> Text --> Superscript`.
 To make text subscript select it and press :kbd:`Shift + Control + B` or :menuselection:`Format --> Text --> Subscript`.